Launcher for Chrome.

 Similar to the omnibar in Chrome, you can select a website that has its own search and press tab to search there.

-iBar reads from (but never writes to) the browsing history database that you browser keeps on your device.
-It doesn't use the internet except to check for updates and to activate your license.
+iBar reads from but never writes to the history data that Chrome keeps on your Mac.
+It does not use the internet except to check for updates.